NorwegianVeterinaryInstitute/BioinfTraining/R_trees.md

-oA good introduction for learning how to use trees data in R: [data Integration, Manipulation and Visualisation of phylogenetic trees].
+A good introduction for learning how to use trees data in R: [data Integration, Manipulation and Visualisation of phylogenetic trees].
 (We used it a lot to make this page.)

 # R and RStudio
 R is a free software environment for statistical computing and graphics, and can be downloaded [here](https://cran.uib.no/).
 RStudio is an integrated development environment for R, which in short makes R easier to use.
 Rstudio can be downloaded [here](https://www.rstudio.com/products/rstudio/download/).

 For this session, you will need both R and RStudio.

 R is an object orientated programming language.
-You can assign values to object with the name of your choosing, for example 'my_color <- "red"'.
+You can assign values to object with the name of your choosing, for example `my_color <- "red"`.
 When doing so, the object is stored in the computers memory.
-The object "my_color" will then hold the value "red", and can be called by typing "my_color".
+The object `my_color` will then hold the value `"red"`, and can be called by typing: `my_color`.

 # Packages
 In R, the fundamental unit of shareable code is a package.
 There is a myriad of packages available for download, and the ones published on the Comprehensive R Archive Network [CRAN](https://cran.r-project.org/web/packages/available_packages_by_name.html) are trustworthy and of high quality.
 Packages can be created by anyone, and can also be hosted on GitHub.
 Some packages, specialized for biological analyses, are hosted by [Bioconductor](https://www.bioconductor.org/), and have their own installation method.